Measuring Reactive-Load Impedance with Transmission-Line Resonators Beyond the Perturbative Limit: Conclusion

 We present a general analytic framework for extracting reactive circuit parameters and loss tangent in transmission-line resonators, based on Eqs.~\ref{eq:resofreq}, \ref{eq:p}, and \ref{eq:Qi_p}.
 Unlike prior microwave analyses that rely on perturbative approximations or computationally intensive electromagnetic simulations, this framework applies to arbitrary reactive loads and enables efficient, simulation-free microwave characterization of nanoscale and low-dimensional materials.

 The analysis further identifies the regime of maximal extraction accuracy, which occurs when the DUT reactance is comparable to the resonator impedance and the DUT energy participation ratio is maximized.
 We validate the framework through circuit simulations and low-temperature measurements of van der Waals capacitors, demonstrating both quantitative accuracy and experimental feasibility.
 In addition, the multimode self-calibration approach mitigates uncertainties arising from reference-resonator variability by solving for both $f_\text{open}$ and $Q_\text{open}$ within a single device.
 Beyond improving accuracy, this multimode analysis provides physical discrimination between capacitive and inductive components of the DUT reactance.
+Once the effective DUT reactance is experimentally determined, electromagnetic simulations can be used, if desired, to relate it to specific device geometry and material properties.

 Together, these results establish a unified resonator-based metrology framework that connects circuit theory with experiment and enables rapid extraction of capacitance, inductance, and loss tangent.
 The method is broadly applicable to microwave circuits and material interfaces, and is particularly suited for quantum circuit platforms where precise device characterization is essential.